rse/vmix-scripts/input-bridge.md

 dim debug            as Boolean = true
 ```

-- add two inputs of type NDI named `BRIDGE1` and `BRIDGE2`.
+- add two inputs of type *NDI* named `BRIDGE1` and `BRIDGE2`.
 Their NDI
   streams should be set to `COMPUTER1 (vMix - Output 3)` and `COMPUTER1
   (vMix - Output 4)`.

-- for all the be bridged inputs `VPTZ - XXX` (from COMPUTER1) add inputs of type Blank
+- for all the to be bridged inputs `VPTZ - XXX` (from COMPUTER1) add inputs of type Blank
-  and set their layer 1 initially to `BRIDGE1`.
-The actually used bridge
+  and set their layer 1 initially to just `BRIDGE1`.
+The actually used
-  input is automatically selected afterwards and hence can be any bridge
+  bridge input (`BRIDGE1` or `BRIDGE2`) is automatically selected
-  input initially.
+  afterwards and hence you can use any bridge input initially.

 Finally, on COMPUTER2, start the script `input-bridge` and bring any of
 the `VPTZ - XXX` inputs into preview (and then potentially cut it to